INDEX Issues

 However, the following may be ok.

-Be sure that the datatype for id is big enough since it won't start over.
+Be sure that the datatype for id is big enough so it won't overflow.

 id INT UNSIGNED NOT NULL AUTO_INCREMENT,